KostasEreksonas/dotfiles/README.md

 # Dotfiles

-Custom configs and scripts for a tiling WM based Linux installation.
+Custom configs and scripts for a tiling WM (dwm) based Linux installation.

 Table of Contents
 =================